What’s the best refrigerator for your family? Check out this expert, unbiased new refrigerator buying guide.

 The available space for a refrigerator will dramatically affect your options.
 Before choosing a new refrigerator, be sure to measure how much space you have for it, including the space it requires and how far out into the room it will extend when its doors are open.
 Remember to include about an inch of clearance at the top and sides for the appliance.

 In many new kitchen designs, the popular trend is toward having the refrigerator blend in with the cabinetry.
-To make this possible, the refrigerator must be only 24 inches deep—the same as the cabinets—or it must be recessed into the wall behind it.
-Built-in refrigerators are designed with coils and workings that are accessed from above and below instead of from behind the way coils and workings in freestanding models are.
+To make this possible, the refrigerator must should have the same depth as the cabinets—24 inches.
+Otherwise, it must recess into the wall behind it.
+Consequently, built-in refrigerators have coils and workings that are accessed from above and below instead of from behind.
 And their doors are designed to receive veneer or panels that match the cabinetry.

 Drawer coolers and under-counter refrigerators are additional options for making the refrigerator far less conspicuous.
 Designed to fit into base cabinetry, under the countertop, these types of refrigerators can be faced with cabinet material so they disappear or they can be purchased with stainless-steel or glazed panels.
 Widths can vary from 18 inches to 5 feet.